christiandaley/SumSharp/README.md

 There are many discriminated union libraries available for C#, including [`OneOf`](https://github.com/mcintyre321/OneOf) which has received tens of millions of downloads.
 In my experience, all of them lack features that would be expected from true, language level discriminated union types.

 `SumSharp` aims to be **the most powerful, expressive, and configurable C# discriminated union library available**.
 Its goal is to provide features and syntax comparable to the discriminated union types natively offered by languages such as F\#, Rust, Haskell, and Scala.
-Although it's impossible to exactly replicate the funcionality that those other languages offer, `SumSharp` attempts to get as close as possible.
+Although it's impossible to exactly replicate the functionality that those other languages offer, `SumSharp` attempts to get as close as possible.

 ### Features